swyxio/launch-cheatsheet/README.md

 - shoptalk show - sponsorship was good

 ## Endorsements / Testimonials

+> REMEMBER: Your Landing Page with 8 testimonials does not need a 9th.
+Kick out the weakest of the bunch. - Rob Hope

 - give 4-8 weeks with a final week followup?
 - https://www.amarketingexpert.com/step-by-step-guide-to-getting-celebrity-book-endorsements-forewords-and-early-reviews-for-your-book/